TomKellyGenetics/leiden/cran-comments.md

 Vignettes are disabled when python is not available

+## Updates

+New features implemented in response to issues raised on github.

+Added flexbility (S3 methods) make calling by dependencies easier to maintain.

 ## Change of maintainer details

-I will continue as maintainer (but have added the Python author as a contributor) and have updated my name to match other package submission and publications.
+I will continue as maintainer (but have added the Python author as a contributor) and have updated my name to match other planned package submissions and publications.